-A course that provides a theoretical background and a foundation in approaches and techniques for the teaching of English as a second or foreign language; the course includes textbook evaluation, classroom observation, lesson plans and micro teaching practices.
+A course that provides a theoretical foundation and practical applications in approaches, models, strategies, methods and techniques for the teaching of English as a second or foreign language; the course includes a variety of learning experiences associated with instructional planning, resource analysis and evaluation, student assessment as well as micro teaching practices.
 Prerequisite: EDU 221.

 EDU 211B Teaching Science in Secondary Schools (3 cr.)

-A course that provides a theoretical background and a foundation in approaches and techniques for the teaching of Science; the course includes textbook evaluation, classroom observation, lesson plans and micro teaching practices.
+A course that provides a theoretical foundation and practical applications in approaches, models, strategies, methods and techniques for the teaching of Science; the course includes a variety of learning experiences associated with instructional planning, resource analysis and evaluation, student assessment as well as micro teaching practices.
 Prerequisite: EDU 221.

 EDU 211C Teaching Social Studies in Secondary Schools (3 cr.)

-A course that provides a theoretical background and a foundation in approaches and techniques for the teaching of Social Studies; the course includes textbook evaluation, classroom observation, lesson plans and micro teaching practices.
+A course that provides a theoretical foundation and practical applications in approaches, models, strategies, methods and techniques for the teaching of Social Studies; the course includes a variety of learning experiences associated with instructional planning, resource analysis and evaluation, student assessment as well as micro teaching practices.
 Prerequisite: EDU 221.

 EDU 211D Teaching Mathematics in Secondary Schools (3 cr.)

-A course that provides a theoretical background and a foundation in approaches and techniques for the teaching of Mathematics; the course includes textbook evaluation, classroom observation, lesson plans and micro teaching practices.
+A course that provides a theoretical foundation and practical applications in approaches, models, strategies, methods and techniques for the teaching of Matematics; the course includes a variety of learning experiences associated with instructional planning, resource analysis and evaluation, student assessment as well as micro teaching practices.
 Prerequisite: EDU 221.

 EDU 211E Teaching Arabic in Secondary Schools (3 cr.)

-A course that provides a theoretical background and a foundation in approaches and techniques for the teaching of Arabic; the course includes textbook evaluation, classroom observation, lesson plans and micro teaching practices.
+A course that provides a theoretical foundation and practical applications in approaches, models, strategies, methods and techniques for the teaching of Arabic; the course includes a variety of learning experiences associated with instructional planning, resource analysis and evaluation, student assessment as well as micro teaching practices.
 Prerequisite: EDU 221.